Researching-Advanced-Python-Concepts/Deeper-Dive-Into-Async-IO/README.md

 - **Concurrency** is a slightly broader term than parallelism.
 It suggests that multiple tasks have the ability to run in an overlapping manner.
 - **Threading** is a concurrent execution model whereby multiple threads take turns executing tasks.
 Used for I/O bound tasks like waiting for response from a web request.
 - **a coroutine** is a function that can suspend its execution before reaching return, and it can indirectly pass control to another coroutine for some time.
+- **event loop** can be thought of as something like a while True loop that monitors coroutines, taking feedback on what’s idle, and looking around for things that can be executed in the meantime.
+It is able to wake up an idle coroutine when whatever that coroutine is waiting on becomes available.

 ## Working of await